DOI-ONRR-IDS/Environment/README.md

 # Environment

-This repository houses documentation and tools used within the "ASP Web API" stack.
+This repository houses documentation and tools used within the standard IDS "ASP Web API" stack.
 Please view [the wiki](https://github.com/DOI-ONRR-IDS/Environment/wiki) for more information.

 Below are the software and settings used to develop applications within our "ASP Web API" stack.
 Some alternatives exist that can do the job just as well but aren't supported by this documentation.